 Visiting the Colosseum on a cruise

-If you intend to visit the Colosseum, you’ll want to go to the Colosseum first, while it’s cooler.
-Be sure to read our Roman Colosseum article to get the top tips for visiting this iconic site.
+If you intend to visit the Colosseum, you’ll want to go there first, while it’s cooler.
+(Be sure to read our Roman Colosseum article to get the top tips for visiting this iconic site!)

-To get from Rome cruise port to the Colosseum, take the express, high-speed train from Civitavecchia to Roma Termini station (60-90 minutes).
-Then, take the metro line B and get off at the “Colosseo” stop (9 minutes).
-You can buy train tickets when you arrive at the Civitavecchia train station, or if you prefer, you can buy your tickets in advance online.
-The official website is Trenitalia, though we think Omio is more user-friendly and has better customer service.
+To get from Rome cruise port to the Colosseum, take the express, high-speed train from Civitavecchia to Roma Termini station (60–90 minutes).
+Then, take metro line B and get off at the “Colosseo” stop (9 minutes).

-It will take you around an hour to explore the Coliseum on your own, including time for selfies and other photo opportunities.
+Plan to spend an hour exploring the Coliseum on your own, including time for selfies and other photo opportunities.
 Guided tours generally last about 90 minutes.

-Your ticket includes free admission to the Forum and the Palatine Hill. if you want to see those as well, allow another 1.5 to 2 hours to visit the Roman Forum, and an extra hour for the Palatine Hill.
-They are only steps away from each other.
+Your ticket includes free admission to the Forum and Palatine Hill, which are adjacent.
+For planning purposes, you should allow another 1.5 to 2 hours to visit the Roman Forum, plus an extra hour for Palatine Hill.

-Book a guided tour if you want to see it all in the least amount of time.
+To see it all in the least amount of time, you should book a guided tour.
 Most tours last 2½ – 3 hours.

 Visiting the Vatican on a cruise